Asset Step Ups (M&A)

 Stock Deal

 In contrast, a ‘stock deal’ is a somewhat more comprehensive, ‘catch-all’ approach, whereby the buyer acquires the equity from the target company’s shareholders.
 There are some distinct advantages to this structure beyond its obvious simplicity.
 Notably, the transfer of long-term contracts with customers would require separate negotiation and is therefore often extremely challenging to realize within an ‘asset deal’ but is made relatively simple when embedded in a ‘stock deal’.
-However, buyer beware, a notable disadvantage of a stock deal is the danger of unwittingly acquiring liabilities which were not uncovered during due diligence.
+However, buyer beware, a notable disadvantage of a stock deal is the danger of unwittingly acquiring liabilities that were not uncovered during due diligence.

 Deferred Tax